Legal Solutions

 • Truth (justification) — A complete defence if the statement is substantially true.
 The defendant must prove the essential truth of the allegation, though minor inaccuracies will not defeat the defence.

-• Fair comment — Protecting opinions honestly held on matters of public interest.
-This defence requires that the opinion be based on true facts, relate to a matter of public interest, and represent an honestly held view that any person could hold.
+• Fair comment — Protecting honestly held opinions on matters of public interest.
+The opinion must be based on true facts, relate to a matter of public concern, and represent a view that any person could hold on those facts.

-• Responsible communication on matters of public interest — A modern Charter-based defence protecting journalism and other responsible reporting.
-This defence, established in Grant v.
-Torstar Corp.
-(2009 SCC 61), recognizes that the public has an interest in receiving information on matters of public concern, even when that information later proves to be false, provided the publisher acted responsibly in gathering and verifying the information.
+• Responsible communication on matters of public interest — A Charter-based defence protecting journalism and responsible reporting.
+Established in Grant v.
+Torstar Corp., 2009 SCC 61, this defence recognizes that the public has an interest in receiving information on matters of public concern, provided the publisher acted responsibly in gathering and verifying it.

 Defamation in the Online Age